 Employees won’t have to spend half their workday on manual invoicing and bookkeeping—plus the time lost looking for misplaced documents.

-Honest review of these six free online invoice generators
+Honest review of these seven free online invoice generators

 So, since creating an electronic invoice is the way to go, and since it takes no more than 5 minutes to make one, I wanted to see how swift—or cumbersome—the process is.

-Here’s a quick, honest review of these six invoice generators I found online, in no particular order:
+Here’s a quick, honest review of these seven invoice generators I found online, in no particular order:

 1. Invoice Generator